 Pedro Gouveia e Melo is a Senior Associate with the EU and Competition Law Practice Group.
-Pedro advises and represents clients in all fields of competition law (antitrust, merger control and State aids) in a wide range of industries.
+Pedro focuses his practice in all areas of competition law (antitrust investigations and counselling, merger control and State aids investigations), in a wide range of industries.
 He also advises clients on EU Law, especially on internal market rules, the Common Agricultural Policy and on rules on structural funds.
-In addition he has also worked in cases before the European Court of Human Rights and the U.S. Antitrust Agencies.

-His experience includes cases before the Portuguese Competition Authority and the European Commission, and he has represented the Portuguese Government and public and private companies in litigation before the European Court of Justice, the EU General Court and the Portuguese courts.
+His experience includes both merger cases and investigations before the Portuguese Competition Authority and the European Commission, and he has represented public and private companies and the Portuguese Government in competition and EU law-related litigation before the European Court of Justice, the EU General Court and the Portuguese courts.

 Pedro joined the firm in 2002.
-During the year of 2007 he was seconded to Latham & Watkins LLP in Washington, D.C.
+In 2007 he was seconded to Latham & Watkins LLP in Washington, D.C.
 He received an LL.M. from the College of Europe in Bruges in 2002 and a Law degree from the Catholic University Law School (Lisbon) in 2001.
 He has written several articles on European and Portuguese Competition Law and been invited to speak on EU law and on EC competition law at the Catholic University.
 He is admitted to the Portuguese Bar.

-Morais Leitão, Galvão Teles, Soares da Silva & Associados is an independent full-service law firm and one of the leading law firms in Portugal, with more than 160 lawyers and offices in Lisbon, Porto and Funchal (Madeira).
-We have a significant international practice in all major areas of law and represent multinational corporations, international financial institutions, sovereign governments and their agencies, as well as domestic corporations and financial institutions.
+Morais Leitão, Galvão Teles, Soares da Silva & Associados is an independent full-service law firm and one of the recognised leading firms in Portugal, with more than 160 lawyers and offices in Lisbon, Porto and Funchal (Madeira).
+We have a significant international practice in all major areas of law and represent multinational corporations, international financial institutions and sovereign governments and their agencies, as well as domestic corporations and financial institutions.